Teach English in Vietnam

 The Next Step

-After you have decided on factors such as where you want to work, what type of job you want, the maximum hours you want and the minimum wage you will work for, get applying!
+After you have decided where to go and what sort of job you want, get applying to teach English in Vietnam.
 There are so many jobs, I cannot stress enough how easy it is to find work if you meet the basic requirements.
 The next step will be smashing your interview.
 Click here for help preparing for your Vietnam ESL interview.